bytefish/FcmJava/README.md

 fcm.api.key=<YOUR_API_KEY_HERE>
 ```

-You can use the ``PropertiesBasedSettings`` class to read the Properties:
+You can use the ``PropertiesBasedSettings`` class to read the Properties, if it differs from the default path:

 1. ``PropertiesBasedSettings.createFromDefault()``
     * Uses the default file location of ``System.getProperty("user.home") + "/.fcmjava/fcmjava.properties"`` to read the properties.
 This is the recommended way of reading your API Key.